alexandrahotti/pattern-recognition-and-machine-learning-bishop-solutions/README.md

 # pattern-recognition-and-machine-learning-bishop-solutions
-My solutions to Pattern recognition and machine learning by Bishop
+This repo contains my solutions to Pattern Recognition and Machine Learning by Bishop.